elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 # Summary

+The Kibana Reporting team has been chasing ways of improving performance of loading Kibana pages and capturing screenshots of the visualizations.
+We think that performance is a barrier to adding more integrations in Kibana, however we want to add more integrations and have Reporting be a factor of growth for Kibana.
+However, it looks like there are too many constraints to streamlining performance for Reporting if we only look for ways to change the Reporting code to do it.
+In other words, it will take a cross-team effort to improve the main performance issues.
+This RFC proposes one way to make cross-team efforts work smoothly, which is to have a new core service in Kibana that helps UIs and visualizations work nicely when loaded for screenshot capture.

+**Screenshot mode service**

 Applications in Kibana should be aware of when their rendering is for a human user using the page interactively, and when it's not.
 Sometimes the page is loaded for display-purposes: there is no user in control of the